San Francisco attractions range from the gorgeous Golden Gate Bridge to the infamous prison on Alcatraz Island.

 Next on my list of top San Francisco attractions is Union Square.
 Situated in the heart of downtown SF, this beautiful square and district offers so many fun things to do.

-You can learn more about it on a free walking tour or you can stroll around on your own as you shop the day away.
-You will also find some great events right inside Union Square such as Union Square Live which runs in the summer and the famous Christmas tree that calls the square home throughout the holidays.
+You can learn more about it on a free walking tour, or you can stroll around on your own as you shop the day away.
+You will also find some great events right inside Union Square, such as the famous Christmas tree that calls the square home throughout the holidays.